smitty1788/DCPolicyCenter/README.md

 # DCPolicyCenter
-This is a repository for the code behind all visuals posted on the DC Policy Center Blog.
+This is a repository for the code behind all analysis and visuals posted on the DC Policy Center Blog.